paullepoulpe/master-thesis/src/04_LMS.md

 # Lightweight Modular Staging
 To understand the design of the Delite framework, we first have to take a step back and explain the inner workings of LMS.
 This section explains in detail the intermediate representation (IR) that LMS uses to model computations.
-We also briefly explain the mechanism that used to create to lift program into IR as well as the interface used to express IR transformations.
+We also briefly explain the mechanism that is used to lift porgrams into IR as well as the interface used to express IR transformations.

 ## Sea of Nodes
 The format that LMS uses [@lms] for it's IR is based on expression trees and single static assignments (SSA).
 More exactly, it uses what is called a "sea of nodes" representaiton.